Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Introduction

 Methods have been developed to estimate treatment effects using longitudinal or time-series data.
 In particular, the difference-in-differences (DiD) method is a widely used tool to draw causal inferences under the parallel trends assumption, i.e., in the absence of treatment, treated and untreated groups would have similar trends; see the review in \cite{callaway2021difference}.
 Various extensions have been proposed to relax this assumption by weighting different subjects and time periods, including synthetic control \citep{abadie2010synthetic} and its variations \citep[e.g.,][]{arkhangelsky2021synthetic}.
-However, these approaches do not handle delayed treatment effects.
-Towards this end, \cite{sun2021estimating} modeled delayed treatment effects using a parametric dynamic treatment effect model in staggered treatment adoption settings, providing cohort-specific average treatment effects for each cohort and relative time period. \cite{hatamyar2023machine} proposed a Machine Learning Difference-in-Differences (MLDID) method for time-varying conditional average treatment effects on the treated, accounting for dynamic heterogeneity across subpopulations and over time. \cite{lewis2021double} extended the G-estimation framework for structural nested mean models to dynamic treatment regimes and proposed robust estimation of dynamic effects in high-dimensional settings using double machine learning \citep{chernozhukov2018double}. {\cite{loh2023estimating} presented a G-estimation to assess the causal effects of time-varying treatments in longitudinal studies by appropriately adjusting for time-dependent confounders.} However, none of these aforementioned methods separate immediate treatment effect from delayed effect due to prior treatment periods.
+However, these approaches do not handle carryover treatment effects.
+Towards this end, \cite{sun2021estimating} modeled carryover treatment effects using a parametric dynamic treatment effect model in staggered treatment adoption settings, providing cohort-specific average treatment effects for each cohort and relative time period. \cite{hatamyar2023machine} proposed a Machine Learning Difference-in-Differences (MLDID) method for time-varying conditional average treatment effects on the treated, accounting for dynamic heterogeneity across subpopulations and over time. \cite{lewis2021double} extended the G-estimation framework for structural nested mean models to dynamic treatment regimes and proposed robust estimation of dynamic effects in high-dimensional settings using double machine learning \citep{chernozhukov2018double}. {\cite{loh2023estimating} presented a G-estimation to assess the causal effects of time-varying treatments in longitudinal studies by appropriately adjusting for time-dependent confounders.} \citet{boruvka2018assessing} introduced the causal excursion effect as a framework for assessing time-varying causal effect moderation in mobile health studies.
+This framework was later extended by \cite{qian2020linear} and \cite{shi2025meta}.
+However, none of these aforementioned methods separate immediate treatment effect from carryover treatment effect due to prior treatment periods.